Entropy Bounds for Grammar-Based Tree Compressors: Introduction

-We present experimental results with real XML document trees showing that in these cases the $k^{th}$-order empirical entropy is indeed very small compared to the worst case bit size.
+We present experimental results with real XML document trees showing that in these cases the $k^{th}$-order empirical entropy is indeed very small compared to the worst-case bit size.
 An unranked tree with $n$ nodes and $\sigma$ node labels can be encoded with $2n + \log_2(\sigma) n$ bits \cite{GearyRR06}.
 Up to low order terms, this is optimal.
-Table~\ref{table} shows the values of the $k^{th}$-order empirical entropy (for $k=1,2,4,8$) divided by $2n + \log_2(\sigma) n$ for several real XML trees (that were also used in other experiments for XML compression).
+Table~\ref{table} shows the values of the $k^{th}$-order empirical entropy (for $k=1,2,4,8$) divided by $2n + \log_2(\sigma) n$ for several real XML trees (that were also used in other experiments for XML compression \cite{LohreyMM13,LMR17}).
 For $k = 4$, these quotients never exceed 20\% and for $k=8$ all quotients are bounded by 13.5\%.

 Our experimental results combined with our entropy bound \eqref{entropy-bound} for grammar-based compression are in accordance with the fact that grammar-based tree compressors yield excellent compression ratios for XML document trees, see e.g. \cite{LohreyMM13}.
 Some of the XML documents from our experiments were also used in \cite{LohreyMM13}, where the performance of TreeRePair (currently the best grammar-based tree compressor from a practical point of view) on XML document trees was tested.
-It is interesting to note that those XML trees, where our $k$-th order empirical entropy is large (in particular, \fname{Treebank}) are indeed those XML trees with the worst compression ratio for TreeRePair in \cite{LohreyMM13}.
+An interesting observation is that those XML trees, for which our $k$-th order empirical entropy is large are indeed those XML trees with the worst compression ratio for TreeRePair in \cite{LohreyMM13} (this is in particular the Treebank document from Table~\ref{table}).

+In a forthcoming paper we will compare our definition of the $k^{th}$-order empirical entropy of trees with the above mentioned tree entropies from \cite{FerraginaLMM05,Ganczorz20,JanssonSS12} for binary as well as unranked trees and both from a theoretical as well as experimental perspective.
+A short version of this paper can be found in \cite{HuckeLS19}.